MattStanl3y/WikiSearch/README.md

 ```

 Follow the prompts to enter your search terms.
 The program will display the first paragraph of the corresponding Wikipedia article.

-## How it works

-1. The script takes user input for a search term.
-2. It constructs a Wikipedia URL based on the input.
-3. It sends a request to the Wikipedia page and scrapes the content.
-4. The first non-empty paragraph from the main content is extracted and displayed.
-5. Users can choose to perform additional searches or exit the program.

 ## Limitations